Mixed symmetries of S_n: immanants in the sampling of U(d) submatrices: Determinants, permanents and immanants

 The \emph{determinant} $\Det M$ and \emph{permanent} $\perm M$ of an $n\times n$ matrix $M$ may be defined by

 where $\sgn(\pi)=\pm1$ is the sign of the permutation $\pi\in\SymGrp_n$.

-In the definition of Eq.(\ref{Def:det}) for the determinant, the coefficient $\sgn(\pi)$ of each summand is the character of the alternating representation of $\SymGrp_n$; in the definition of Eq.(\ref{Def:perm}), the coefficients are all one and so may be regarded as the values of the character of the trivial representation of $\SymGrp_n$.
+In the definition \eqref{Def:det} for the determinant, the coefficient $\sgn(\pi)$ of each summand is the character of the alternating representation of $\SymGrp_n$; in the definition \eqref{Def:perm}, the coefficients are all one and so may be regarded as the values of the character of the trivial representation of $\SymGrp_n$.